ERDDAP class API

 Parameters:

-• value (str | None) – an attribute value.
+• value (str | None)

-• response (str | None) – default is HTML.
+• response (str | None)

 Returns:

-the categorized URL for the response chosen.
+url (str): the download URL for the response chosen.

 Return type: